 Have you ever wondered why after putting so much effort into the design, it proves not to bring the feedback you’ve been expecting?
 Human behavior is complex and very difficult to predict.
 And your design team aren’t prophets who can guess how successful their design will be among users.
 For this reason, design research is a crucial part of the design process.
 It allows you to figure out what your customers want and how you can satisfy their needs.

-So, let’s try to get some insights on how to conduct the proper UX research and discover how to choose from various types of design research.
+So, let’s try to get some insights on how to conduct the proper UX research and discover how to choose from various types of research methodology.

 UX research, an integral part of the design development process, helps you understand and meet the needs of your customers.

 Design research is oriented on making your design user-friendly.
 This is the key point as the user is a central part of the user experience research process.
 Opposite to the market research, which is focused on the companies’ needs, the design research is customer-oriented and strives for better user experience.
 The UX design can be called more empathetic.
 As you try to understand your customers’ behavior and how you can improve their experience with your product.

 As mentioned before, your design team can create a design that’s striking visually.
 But they cannot predict exactly how users will interact with it or whether they’ll find it functional.
 Therefore, user research is crucial; it allows you to build your design with customers in mind and not based on assumptions.

 Moreover, the product of design research is the information about what your users expect from your product design.
 Which can help you to set the right priorities and not disperse your attention on many unimportant goals.
 With UX research tools, you can focus on making your design more functional and on building the strategy for interaction with your customers.